DebangaP/docker-installer/README.md

-This project would automatically pull all your profile, holdings, orders, trades, and margin data from Kite.
+This is a sample app to automatically pull all your profile, holdings, orders, trades, and margin data from Kite.
+To be noted that this is not a Production grade app.

 **Steps to install**
 1. Download and install **Docker/ Docker Desktop**